CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/simulation_compilation.rst

 Each call to ``compile`` assigns a new ``compile_ID`` and rebuilds a complete, consistent snapshot even though only the source probabilities changed.
 The objects remain owned by the same ``Simulation`` throughout the study.
-See :ref:`example_iterative_source_reweighting` for a complete executable example and comparison script.

 From Objects to Runtime Data
 ----------------------------